b-b3rn4rd/acm-approver-lambda/README.md

 AWS ACM Approver Lambda
 =====================

-AWS Lambda function &mdash; approves ACM certificates issued with DNS validation option.
+AWS Lambda function &mdash; requests and approves ACM certificates issued with DNS validation option.
 Optionally, following lambda can be used as custom resource to automate certificate approval process.

 Installation